netxms/netxms-doc/admin/web-services-monitoring.rst

 |product_name| has built-in data collection mechanism using web services,
 allowing to extract data for DCIs from JSON, XML, or plain text responses to HTTP requests.

-Data collection from web services is done via |produce_name| agent.
+Data collection from web services is done via |product_name| agent.
 If zoning is not used (or for Default zone), agent running on NetXMS server is used.
 If zoning is used, zone proxies are used (and if a zone has no proxies configured, agent on NetXMS server is used as last resort).

 Configuring Web Service Data collection